 Not enough steam, inconsistent heat, burned hands.
 And repeat.
 Every bread baker knows this struggle.
 Frustrated by the seeming impossibility of achieving the perfect loaf, and unsuccessful in finding the equipment he needed to do so at home—an ever-optimistic Jim decided to create exactly what he wanted and what the baking community needed: a cast iron bread pan specifically designed to produce bakery quality bread, baked in a home oven.

-Jim found a mentor in Sara Dahmen of House Copper, and she introduced him to a great product designer, Julia Behm of Design Between.
-After iterating the design for a year, the first pan prototypes went into production in July 2018, at that time known as #jimsbreadpan.
+Jim a worked world-class mentor and product designer, iterating the design for a year.
+The first Challenger Bread Pan® prototypes went into production in July 2018, at that time known as #jimsbreadpan.

 The ever-growing community of bakers were enthusiastic product testers.
-Their feedback and positive response propelled Jim, along with the help of Trevor Wilson, to make the first great pan prototype into an even better second design.
+Their feedback and positive response propelled Jim, along with the help of Trevor Wilson, to make the first great pan prototype into an even better second design which was introduce October 2018.

 Challenger Breadware officially launched on August 1, 2019.
 By October the pan had been purchased and shipped to over 45 different countries.

 We partnered with a second US-foundry to keep up with demand of the sold-out new design.
-All of our pans are still hand crafted in Wisconsin and hand seasoned in Indiana.
+All of our pans are still hand crafted and seasoned in the USA.

 Jim & Lisa Challenger live just north of Chicago at Blue Moon Farms—their home and the Challenger Breadware headquarters.
 With five children, Jambo the Bernese Mountain dog, and their local community of friends and neighbors, there’s always someone in the Challenger kitchen.